smlight-tech/slzb-os-zigbee-hub/README.md

 The system will try to determine the voltage divider on its own.<br>
 Current divider - 10000<br>
 Power divider - 1<br>

+## Level Control for Lighting (0x0008)
+- CurrentLevel
+- Move to Level command (changing the brightness of the lamp)

+This cluster binds automatically.